 Dr. Burnett grew up in Atlanta, GA and attended college at Loyola University in New Orleans, LA.
 She graduated Magna Cum Laude from the University of Georgia College of Veterinary Medicine in 2000.
 Dr. Burnett practiced small animal medicine in Greensboro for six years prior to joining Novartis Animal Health as a Technical Services Veterinarian.
 During her seven years with Novartis, Dr. Burnett continued to practice medicine as a relief veterinarian on weekends and volunteered at community outreach vaccine clinics.
 She has been a dedicated volunteer surgeon for Feral Cat Assistance Program (FCAP) since 2000.
 Dr. Burnett enjoys many aspects of general veterinary practice, including soft tissue surgery and dermatology.
 Dr. Burnett loves to travel and lived in Sydney, Australia for over a year.
 She enjoys tennis, quilting and making jewelry.
 She has two mixed breed dogs named Elby D and Momo.

 Karen McGlothlin, DVM, PhD, MS

 Dr. McGlothlin is originally from Kingsport, TN.
 She obtained her BS and MS degrees in Biological Sciences from East Tennessee State University.
 After receiving her PhD in Zoology from Clemson University, she became a biology professor at the University of the South, in Sewanee, TN.
 After six years of teaching, she realized she still wanted to pursue her childhood dream of becoming a veterinarian.
 Dr. McGlothlin was accepted into Iowa State University College of Veterinary Medicine, where she earned her DVM in 2007.
 Dr. McGlothlin practiced at a small animal hospital in Crossville, TN for nine years before moving to North Carolina.
 She enjoys the challenges of all aspects of veterinary medicine, with special interests in geriatric and internal medicine.
-Dr. McGlothlin lives in Burlington with her favorite orange cat, Charlie Firt, and three dogs: Gatsby, a Cardigan Welsh Corgi; Beatrix Kiddo, a Pit Bull; and Goldie, a Labrador Retriever mix; and Rose, a Labrador Retriever.
+Dr. McGlothlin lives in Burlington with her favorite orange cat, Charlie Firt, and three dogs: Beatrix Kiddo, a Pit Bull; Goldie, a Labrador Retriever mix; and Rose, a Labrador Retriever.
 In her spare time, she loves walking, hiking, and reading.
 Dr. McGlothlin is very excited about coming on board with Lawndale Veterinary Hospital – she thoroughly enjoys being part of a clinic with a strong focus on teamwork.
 And, she can’t wait to meet all her new patients (and their owners!)